Prologue by Gavin:

 Don’t get me wrong– this is a very good movie.
 But it’s not my favorite sports-related movie and it’s not even my favorite Scorsese.
 I think I missed a lot of the deeper meaning to the movie but I’m not even that interested in rewatching.
 I recommend seeing it once but it won’t be on my list of frequent repeats.

-Face palm moment: Cathy Moriarty– I know her as the rude bitch from Casper.
+Face palm moment: Cathy Moriarty– I know her as the rude woman from Casper.

 Favorite part: The shoutout to On the Waterfront, which I watched as a part of this blog but never managed to review it.
 I should though because it’s probably one of my favorite movies I’ve watched as a part of this project.